UltraClash (1993): Event

 In the opening match, the debuting Ian Rotten teamed with Jason Knight to face the debuting tag team the Public Enemy (Johnny Grunge and Rocco Rock).
 The match ended when the Public Enemy hit a Drive-By on Rotten, enabling Rock to pin him.
 Following the match, the Public Enemy beat down Rotten.

 In the second match, Tony Stetson defended the Pennsylvania Heavyweight Championship against Tommy Cairo.
-The match ended when Stetson's manager Hunter Q. Robbins III distracted referee Jim Molinueax, enabling Stetson to hit Cairo with the title belt behind the Molinueax's back and pin him to retain the title.
+The match ended when Stetson's manager Hunter Q. Robbins III distracted referee Jim Molineaux, enabling Stetson to hit Cairo with the title belt behind the Molineaux's back and pin him to retain the title.

 The third bout saw Super Destroyer #1 face his former tag team partner Super Destroyer #2 in a mask vs. mask match.
 Super Destroyer #1 won the match by pinfall after performing a senton on Super Destroyer #2, then unmasked him.
 Following the match, the Dark Patriot came to the ring and gave Super Destroyer #1 a chair shot.
 The Dark Patriot and Super Destroyer #2 then performed a spike piledriver on Super Destroyer #1, drawing out J.T.
 Smith to defend Super Destroyer #1.

 The fourth bout was an impromptu scaffold match between J.T.
 Smith and the Dark Patriot.
 The match ended when the Dark Patriot threw powder in Smith, then threw him from the scaffold onto the mat for the win.
 Following the match, the Dark Patriot continued to attack Smith.

 The fifth bout saw Stan Hansen and Terry Funk face Abdullah the Butcher and Kevin Sullivan in a bunkhouse match.
 The match ended when Eddie Gilbert attacked Funk while he performed a spinning toe hold on Sullivan, resulting in Sullivan and Abdullah being disqualified.
 After the match, the Dark Patriot came to the ring and fought Hansen, while Sullivan attacked Abdullah.
 Following the match, Gilbert gave a promo announcing his departure from ECW.